IDRC Research Awards 2020

-- relevance of the proposal to IDRC’s mandate and thematic priorities
+- relevance of the proposal to IDRC’s mandate and strategic priorities

-- relevance of the proposal to the chosen IDRC program’s specifications
+- relevance of the proposal to the chosen IDRC theme’s specifications

 - clarity and quality of the proposal

-- clarity and appropriateness in addressing ethical considerations and gender sensitivity of the proposed research
+- clarity and appropriateness in addressing the ethical considerations and gender dimensions of the proposed research

 - applicant’s capacity to conduct the proposed program of research, including academic training, local language capacity, and related experience